 These scarlet blooms go minimal on the bottom so they can go all-out on the top.
 A large flower with intricate details, the spider lily is often found near river environments, where their poisonous bulb is used as natural pest control for surrounding rice fields.
 Manjushage’s bold hue provides the ultimate splash of colour to the forest floor and the shady canopy of the treetops a whole different feel to your flower walk.
 Despite looking lovely in a bunch, the red spider lily actually has an association with death in Japanese culture and is often used at funerals, so be sure never to give a bouquet of them as a gift!

 One of the most popular spots to enjoy manjushage is in Koma, Saitama Prefecture.
+Watch a video of this gorgeous location on our YouTube channel here.

 Flowering period: September-October